 Talk To An Agent

 We understand that buying a home is a big process.
 There’s a lot to do, and securing homeowner’s insurance can seem like one more chore you need to quickly check off a list.
 Still, it’s important to remember that the coverage you choose is designed to protect you, your family, your new home, and your possessions.
-Making a rushed decision could lead to a significant loss in the event of an unexpected event.
+Making a rushed decision could lead to a significant loss in the event of an unexpected and unwanted event.
 Here are three reasons you should make a careful decision when purchasing home insurance.

 - You could end up underinsured: If you don’t understand the terms of your policy, you might think you have coverage for repairs when you really only have coverage for the current value of your home and possessions.
-Additionally, failure to learn what events are covered by your policy could leave lacking coverage in the event of a disaster.
+Additionally, failure to learn what events are covered by your policy could leave you lacking coverage in the event of a disaster.

 - You might not be able to meet your deductible: Insurance policies with inexpensive premiums often have high deductibles.
 If you don’t consider your ability to meet your deductible, you might not be able to afford reimbursement for a claim.